suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Tree shaking helps Flutter apps stay lightweight and optimized by removing unused code!”

 ---

-39) What is the AspectRatio Widget in Flutter?
+39.What is the AspectRatio Widget in Flutter?
+---
-    The AspectRatio widget is used to maintain a specific width-to-height ratio for its child widget, regardless of the available space.
+The AspectRatio widget is used to maintain a specific width-to-height ratio for its child
+    widget, regardless of the available space.

 🔹 Why Use AspectRatio?